awesome-stable-diffusion/awesome-stable-diffusion/README.md

 Tutorials and high quality edutcational resources.

 * [Stable Diffusion How To](https://www.assemblyai.com/blog/how-to-run-stable-diffusion-locally-to-generate-images/) - A basic tutorial on how to get Stable Diffusion up and running.
+* [Installing on Windows](https://rentry.org/SDInstallation) - A guide to install and run SD on Windows with c
 * ["Ultimate GUI Retard Guide](https://rentry.org/GUItard) - Tutorial for installing the [hlky fork](https://github.com/hlky/stable-diffusion) along with it's [WebUI](https://github.com/hlky/stable-diffusion-webui).
 * [Building a SD Discord Bot](https://replicate.com/blog/build-a-robot-artist-for-your-discord-server-with-stable-diffusion) - Tutorial on how to build a stable diffusion discord bot using python.